 Historic Sites of Manitoba: Glines House / Tremblay Apartments (55 Hargrave Street, Winnipeg)

-Built in 1906 for businessman George A. Glines, this 2½-storey structure was one of the last single-family mansions built in the former Hudson’s Bay Company Reserve, a tract of land west of the Red River given to the company when it relinquished control of Rupert’s Land.
-The building was designed by Scottish immigrants Alexander D. Melville and William N. Melville.
-It is a municipally-designated historic site.
+Designed by Scottish immigrants Alexander D. Melville and William N. Melville and built in 1906 for businessman George A. Glines, this 2½-storey structure on Hargrave Street in Winnipeg was one of the last single-family mansions built in the former Hudson’s Bay Company Reserve, a tract of land west of the Red River given to the company when it relinquished control of Rupert’s Land.
+In 1928, it was converted by Joseph A. Tremblay into an apartment block and named Tremblay Apartments.
+The building is a municipally-designated historic site.

 Glines House / Tremblay Apartments (55 Hargrave Street), City of Winnipeg Historical Buildings Committee, July 1989.